lazymutt/parking-sensor/README.md

 This is my first foray into this kind of computing.
 I've had a couple of Arduinos for years and have never done anything with them other than blink.
 My best buddy is a teacher in the Pacific Northwest and built a split-flap display.
 He has to jump through some hoops, which could be eliminated.
 But to help him, I needed to gain some experience with this kind of programming.
 This is the result.

 I occasionally have difficulty judging how far into the garage I am.
-Sure, I could command tape a marker to the garage wall or listen to the car's parking sensor telling me I'm getting close to the wall.
+Sure, I could command tape a marker to the garage wall or use the car's own parking sensor to tell me I'm getting close to the wall.
 But that's no fun.

 <video width="960" height="540" src="https://github.com/user-attachments/assets/31ec9c11-b12f-45dc-9a29-4fb5ece76d19"></video>